 Bowels are important – we all know that – but today is World IBD Day; so they’re extra important for the next 24 hours.
 This day has been set aside on the calendar to raise awareness of Irritable Bowel Diseases, particularly the two most common in the UK: Crohn’s & Ulcerative Colitis.

 I was diagnosed with mild Ulcerative Colitis when I was 12.
-I’ve been quietly living with it for 13 years and have rarely spoken about the hospital appointments; blood tests, endoscopies, and medication I endure in order to stay healthy (forgot to mention the acne as well).
-I’ve always struggled with telling people about the illness, but after reading the stories from other sufferers/heroes on the Crohn’s & Colitis Facebook page, I realised I am blessed to only suffer the occasional relapse; some people are slaves to this cruel condition.
+I’ve been quietly living with it for 13 years and have rarely spoken about the hospital appointments, blood tests, endoscopies, and medication I endure in order to stay well.
+I’ve always struggled with telling people about the illness, but after reading the stories from other sufferers on the Crohn’s & Colitis Facebook page, I realised I am blessed to only suffer the occasional relapse; some people are slaves to this cruel condition.